 - Work discontinued due to inclement weather does not fall under your standard business risk.

 - Your employee cannot work for at least 5 hours a week.
-Doe the employee have an employment contract for less than 10 hours a week?
+Does the employee have an employment contract for less than 10 hours a week?
 Then the employee must be unable to work for half of these hours.

 How to apply?

 When work stops due to inclement weather, you have to report this to the Employee Insurance Agency (UWV, in Dutch).
-You report this before 10.00 hours each day the work is stopped.
-Next, you should submit an application to UWV.
+You report this before 10.00 hours each day the work is stopped (in Dutch).
+Next, you should submit an application to UWV (in Dutch).